-- Whether a lower building height is required so that the building does not in order to meet the landscape character objectives, particularly where a building would protrude above the tree canopy or protrude above ridgelines to form a silhouette against the sky when viewed from the Great Ocean Road or other significant viewing point. - Whether a highergreater building height is reasonable due to the physical constraints of the site while ensuring that the greater height will not result in reduced residential amenity by loss of views, overlooking, overshadowing or visual bulk on steeply sloping land will be in keeping with the landscape character of the area having regard to the proportioning and bulk of building. - Whether buildings have been designed to step down the slope on steep sites to reduce overall building height and bulk.
+- Whether a lower building height is required so that the building does not protrude above the tree canopy or protrude above ridgelines to form a silhouette against the sky when viewed from the Great Ocean Road or other significant viewing point. - Whether a greater building height is reasonable due to the physical constraints of the site while ensuring that the greater height will not result in reduced residential amenity by loss of views, overlooking, overshadowing or visual bulk. - Whether buildings have been designed to step down the slope on steep sites to reduce overall building height and bulk.